Saheena: Preparation

-Two common preparation methods for saheena exist: A more complex one (roll up) and a simple one (cut up).
-Both are based on the same ingredients, but since the share of the main ingredient and the preparation method differ, the preparation methods differ significantly in taste and texture.
-For both variants a creamy dough is prepared from grounded chickpeas or chickpea flour, flour, garlic, onions, spices and water.
+Two common preparation methods for saheena exist: a more complex one ("roll-up") and a simple one ("cut-up").
+Both are based on the same ingredients, but since the share of the main ingredient and the preparation method differ, the two types differ significantly in taste and texture.
+For both variants, a creamy dough is prepared from ground chickpeas or chickpea flour, flour, garlic, onions, spices, and water.
 The most common spice for the dough is turmeric, with cumin and black pepper also being used frequently.
 To round out the taste, green seasoning, a popular herb mixture based on culantro, can be added.

-For the more complex preparation method (roll up) dasheen leaves and dough are layered by spreading dough onto the upper side of the current leaf.
+For the more complex preparation method of "roll-up", dasheen leaves and dough are layered by spreading dough onto the upper side of the current leaf.
 The stacked leaves are rolled up like roulades, fixated, and then either steamed or cooked in a waterproof bag.
 The rolls are then cut into slices, which are turned in spiced flour and dough and finally baked through.
 The dough for frying needs to be more chewy than the dough mixed with the leaves.
 The roll-up method is mostly used for formal celebrations outdoors.

-For the easier preparation method (cut up) dasheen leaves are cut into small pieces, mixed with dough, formed into palm-sized cakelets and fried in oil or fat.
-The cut-up methos is the one that's mainly found at food stalls.
-An even more simple preparation method for cut-up saheena is preparing a mixture of minced dasheen leaves, water and industrial pholourie dough and frying it in portions.
+For the easier preparation method of "cut-up", dasheen leaves are cut into small pieces, mixed with dough, formed into palm-sized cakelets, and fried in oil or fat.
+The cut-up method is the one mainly found at food stalls.
+An even simpler preparation method for cut-up saheena involves mixing minced dasheen leaves, water, and industrial pholourie dough and frying it in portions.

-Saheena are served with kuchela, a chutney or other condiments.
-Chutneys are omnipresent in Trinidadian cuisine; the predominant flavours are mango and tamarind.
+Saheena is served with kuchela, a chutney, or other condiments.
+Chutneys are extremely common in Trinidadian cuisine; the predominant flavours are mango and tamarind.
 In addition to condiments, chili sauces are used on saheena.
 A common eating method for cut-up saheena is to cut it up and coat the insides with condiments.
-In Trinidad, dasheen leaves are available at markets rather than in supermarkets, so they're less readily available due to limited opening times.
-If unavailable, it is often exchanged for spinach which tastes similar, or for collard.
+In Trinidad, dasheen leaves are available at markets rather than in supermarkets, so they are less readily available due to limited opening times.
+If unavailable, they are often exchanged for spinach, which tastes similar, or for collard.
 When touched, dasheen leaves cause an itching of the hands.
 To prevent this, hands are slathered with a little bit of lime juice, or the leaves are washed with a bit of lime juice.

-Leftovers of the dish can be used in a dish called "saheena talkari".
+Leftovers of saheena can be used in a dish called saheena talkari.
 Slices of roll-up saheena are cooked in a curry sauce and served with the sauce.